 Finally, has Seaborne now signed a contract with Ramsgate and Ostend ports?
 On 3 January they had not even done that, let alone begun building or requisitioning the ships.
 Clearly no one looked properly at the company’s website—unless, of course, they were wanting to order a pizza.

 My Lords, we conducted searches on the director of Seaborne via a third party and found absolutely nothing that would prevent the company contracting with the Government, which is why we went ahead.
 There was no ministerial direction in this case.
 The company has been working to open the service for over two years.
 Since we have given them the contract, it has been developing that service, and there will be updates in the near future.

 My Lords, I understand that international haulage operators are today threatening to drop their channel business because of the risk of customs delays and that those who remain are upping their costs by 5%.
 Can the Minister confirm this?
 And how can the Ramsgate-Ostend freight service be viable when the cross-channel freight rate for vehicles, which is linked to the Channel Tunnel rate, stands at £180 per container or lorry?
 That was the rate in 1981 and is still the same 37 years later.
 Is it not true that numerous attempts have been made to rekindle that service and all have failed?
-Is it not also true that after dredging—even at those rates—a full ship, two-rotation, sixteen-sailings-per-day service is still not viable?
+Is it not also true that after dredging—even at those rates—a four-ship, two-rotation, sixteen-sailings-per-day service is still not viable?
 Is this just a joke?